bwindsor/osm-server/README.md

 ### Initialise the tile server
 You can initialise the tile server with

-`docker-compose up -d`
+`docker-compose up --build -d`

 This will start two containers - a Postgres database and a renderer/web server. the `-d` detaches from the containers so that they are left running in the background and you still have your terminal.
+The `--build` ensures that the tile server container is built with the latest version of the code.

 ### Get some map data
 Download a PBF file of OSM data from somewhere like [Geofabrik](http://download.geofabrik.de/).